pytorch/rfcs/RFC-0001-torch-function-for-methods.md

 ```

 Additionally, it will provide subclass authors the ability to also modify the
-results of methods and operators in `__torch_function__`, along with regular
+results of methods, operators and properties in `__torch_function__`, along with
-function calls, and to modify the result to their specific use-case, perform
+regular function calls, and to modify the result to their specific use-case,
-logging, or otherwise change the result or the action of the method.
-For
+perform logging, or otherwise change the result or the action of the method.
-example:
+For example:

 ```python
 import logging